vitalets/playwright-bdd/README.md

 #### ESM
-If your project runs in ESM (has `"type": "module"` in `package.json`), the configuration in `playwright.config.js` is following:
+If your project runs in ESM (has `"type": "module"` in `package.json`), then configuration in `playwright.config.js` should be the following:

 For JavaScript ESM:
 ```diff